raksh36/riftRewindHackathon/README.md

 ## 🎮 Overview

-**Rift Rewind** is an AI-powered agent that transforms League of Legends match history into personalized, insightful, and shareable year-end recaps.
-Using AWS Generative AI services and the Riot Games API, it helps players reflect, learn, and celebrate their journey through the Rift.
+**Rift Rewind** is an AI-powered web application that transforms your League of Legends match history into personalized year-end recaps.
+Built with AWS Generative AI (Bedrock) and the Riot Games API, it analyzes your gameplay and creates beautiful, shareable insights about your journey through the Rift.

+🌐 **Live Demo**: [Try it here!](#) *(Coming soon)*

 ### What Makes It Different?

 Unlike traditional stat-tracking sites (op.gg, u.gg), Rift Rewind uses **AWS AI** to:
-- 🧠 Generate personalized narratives about your playstyle evolution
+- 🧠 **Personalized Narratives** - AI-generated stories about your playstyle evolution
-- 📈 Identify persistent patterns and growth opportunities
+- 🔍 **Hidden Gems** - Discover surprising patterns you never knew existed
+- 🎭 **Personality Analysis** - Get matched with pro player archetypes
+- 😂 **Roast Mode** - Hilarious AI-generated roasts based on your actual stats
+- 📊 **Advanced Analytics** - Deep dive into performance metrics, trends, and insights
-- 🎨 Create beautiful, shareable social media content
+- 🎨 **Shareable Content** - Beautiful cards optimized for social media
-- 🤝 Compare playstyles with friends and find synergies
-- 🏆 Celebrate standout moments with AI-generated highlight summaries

 ## 🏗️ Architecture